Audio of Boom Moon era songs

 Updated, Boom Moon version of Working (In The Coal Mine)

-Video made using original footage from the Big Moon at The Marksman in West Bromwich performance
+Video made cutting up original footage from the Big Moon at The Marksman in West Bromwich performance

 Hi, Go Birch here with a bit of history on the original Big Moon band.
 I wrote a set of lyrics in 1986 and hot-footed it to Phil Middleton’s flat above Andy Cash Records in Erdington, Birmingham, armed with a bottle of wine and a few melodies in my head.